Behavioral and Community Health

 Additional information on UMD-related financial resources can be found at http://sph.umd.edu/content/student-resources-and-services, by clicking the “Financial/Resource Assistance” link.

 Awards and Recognition

-Each spring, the Department of Behavioral and Community Health recognizes a select few exceptional Community Health undergraduates and graduates by honoring them with awards in recognition of their achievements at the annual School of Public Health Honors Convocation.
+Each spring, the Department of Behavioral and Community Health recognizes a select few exceptional Community Health undergraduates and graduates by honoring them with awards in recognition of their achievements at the annual School of Public Health Convocation.